JGoodwillieV/GoodSwim/PUSH_NOTIFICATIONS_SETUP.md

 - Notifications only work for installed PWA

 **Installation Flow:**
-1. Open StormTracker in Safari
+1. Open GoodSwim in Safari
 2. Tap Share button (square with arrow)
 3. Tap "Add to Home Screen"
 4. Tap "Add"